- 4 bone-in pork chops (3/4 inch thick)

 - 1 tablespoon cold water

 - 1/2 cup sliced onion

 - In a large skillet, brown pork chops in oil.
 Add the cider, 1 tablespoon brown sugar, salt, rosemary and thyme.
-Cover and cook for 7-8 minutes or until a meat thermometer reads 160°:.
+Cover and cook for 7-8 minutes or until meat juices run clear.
 Combine the cornstarch and water until smooth; add to the skillet.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.

-- Meanwhile, in small skillet, cook the apples, onion, butter and remaining brown sugar over medium heat for 3-4 minutes or until apples are softened.
-Serve with pork chops.
+- Meanwhile, in another skillet, cook the apples, onion, butter and remaining brown sugar over medium heat for 3-4 minutes or until apples are softened.
+Serve over pork chops.
 Yield: 4 servings.

 Reviews forApple-Glazed Pork Chops

 "I made this for my ex-girlfriend and my family a few Thanksgivings ago on separate occasions.
 Tell ya what, made me look great in her eyes.
 The family loved everything and it was a smash hit.
 I was a senior at the University of Texas - arts, nothing culinary.
 If I can make this work so can you."

 "Over the last several years I've tried numerous apple pork chop dishes...they always sound good but the reality leaves me disappointed.
 But this recipe is perfect...exactly what I've been looking for!
 Thanks!"